teamniteo/handbook/2_Operations/investment-strategy.md

 # Investment Strategy

+At Niteo, we like to be anti-fragile so that we can focus on the long term.
+We want to be able to survive an economic crisis or our projects suddenly spiraling out.
+For this reason, we keep monetary reserves to [cover close to 12 months of average expenses](/5_People/profit-sharing.md).

-Niteo keeps reserves to [cover close to 12 months of average expenses](/5_People/profit-sharing.md).
-To not lose this money to inflation, we invest it into appreciating assets.
+To not lose this considerable chunk of money to inflation, we invest it into appreciating assets.

 ## Short-Term Pool